The Unwriting Café

 FAQ

-- Closing (15 min) – Space to share what moved.
-Struggles, shifts, insights beneath the surface.
-We don’t read out what we’ve written.
+• Closing (5 min) – Space to share what moved, without reading out what we’ve written

-- Client Café hosts one unmarketing workshop each month on the 3th Friday at 17.00 – 18.30 CEST.
+• Client Café hosts two unmarketing workshops each month on the 1st and 3th Friday at 17.00 – 18.30 CEST.

 The Casual Café sessions are not recorded, as they’re simply shared unwriting without input.